-A new book reveals how Queen Elizabeth and the Duchess of Sussex disagreed over a tiara just ahead of Meghan Markle’s wedding to Prince Harry in 2018.
+A book revealed how Queen Elizabeth and the Duchess of Sussex disagreed over a tiara just ahead of Meghan Markle’s wedding to Prince Harry in 2018.

-According to "Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family," written by royal journalists Omid Scobie and Carolyn Durand, the Queen did refuse to allow Meghan to wear the tiara she picked out for her wedding day.
+According to "Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family," written by royal journalists Omid Scobie and Carolyn Durand (2021), the Queen refused to allow Meghan to wear the tiara she picked out for her wedding day.

-However, Meghan blames Her Majesty’s personal dresser, Angela Kelly, for the row, the Daily Mail reports.
+However, Meghan blames Her Majesty’s personal dresser, Angela Kelly, for the row, the Daily Mail reported.

 Meghan reportedly wanted to wear an emerald tiara, but the Queen had selected a diamond tiara that had been worn by her grandmother, Queen Mary, in 1932.